ulalume/megatoy/README.md

 Megatoy is released under the MIT License (see `LICENSES.md` or `licenses/megatoy-MIT.txt`).
-Third-party components remain under their own licenses; refer to `THIRD_PARTY_NOTICES.md` for the mapping—this includes the Nuked OPN2 YM2612 core (LGPL-2.1-or-later) lifted from libvgm—and keep the entire `licenses/` directory next to any distributed binaries so recipients can review every upstream license text.
+Third-party components remain under their own licenses; refer to `licenses/THIRD_PARTY_NOTICES.md` for the mapping—including the Nuked OPN2 YM2612 core (LGPL-2.1-or-later) lifted from libvgm—and keep the entire `licenses/` directory next to any distributed binaries so recipients can review every upstream license text.